kamranahmedse/gulp-css-tailor/README.md

   // Process all the HTML files in a chose any files that you want gulp.src('templates/**/*.html')
+    .pipe(tailor({
+        filename: 'tailored.css',  // Name of the file that will be generated [default: 'tailored.css']
+        minifyOutput: false,       // Whether to minify the generated CSS or not [default: false]
+        tabSpacing: 4,             // Tab spacing when `minifyOutput` is disabled [default: 4]
+        setImportant: false        // Will add the `!important` flag to all the CSS properties }))
-    .pipe(tailor())       // You may not pass any arguments and CSS file will be generated with the defaults .pipe(gulp.dest('assets/css')); // Directory where CSS is to be generated
+    .pipe(gulp.dest('assets/css')); // Directory where CSS is to be generated

 });